Negative Stepsizes Make Gradient-Descent-Ascent Converge: Min-max problems with nonlinear gradients

-These $\mathcal{O}(1/T)$ rates match many popular algorithms that modify beyond GDA beyond just stepsizes, e.g., extragradient \citep{gorbunov2022extragradient} and optimistic GDA \citep{Gorbunov_Taylor_Gidel}.
+This $\mathcal{O}(1/T)$ rate matches popular algorithms that modify GDA beyond just stepsizes, e.g., extragradient \citep{Solodov_Svaiter_1999,gorbunov2022extragradient} and optimistic GDA \citep{Gorbunov_Taylor_Gidel, cai2022tight}, albeit for the best iterate rather than the last iterate.
 An accelerated rate of $\mathcal{O}(1/T^2)$ was recently achieved by a clever combination of extragradient and anchoring \citep{yoon2021accelerated}, and it is an interesting question if our results can be similarly accelerated, see the discussion in~\cref{sec:discussion}.~\cref{fig:cc-convergence} provides an illustrative numerical comparison of these algorithms.